 Blame Hip-Hop (and Meek Mill) for his Awful Kobe Lyric

 I’m not here to protect Meek Mill.
-I’m not even sure I could if I wanted to, but I assure I don’t want to.
+I’m not even sure I could if I wanted to, but I assure you, I don’t want to.
 The leaked lyrics to Meek and Lil Baby’s unreleased track, “Don’t Worry” don’t need protecting.
 The line in question, which invokes the untimely demise of Kobe Bryant, is ill-timed and ill-conceived, taking the death of a largely adored public figure and equating it to a Scarface-esque blaze of glory.

 The lyrics, which in the hours after discovery have sparked a healthy amount of social media outrage, were a misjudgement.
 Despite the word play, Meek’s bar misses its mark, turning an unplanned tragic event into musical fodder.
 But unlike the masses, which have been quick to vilify Meek Mill for his scathing insensitivity, I’d argue it’s not Meek Mill’s fault.
 This one is on hip-hop.

 “Yeah, and if I ever lack, I’m going out with my chopper, it be another Kobe,” — Meek Mill, “Don’t Worry (RIP Kobe)”